Adyen/adyen-ios/README.md

 1. Add `pod 'Adyen'` to your `Podfile`.
 2. Run `pod install`.

-:warning: _3DS2 SDK binary dependency through CocoaPods doesn't support `arm64` Simulator builds._
+:warning: _`3DS2 SDK` binary dependency through CocoaPods doesn't support `arm64` Simulator builds. `arm64` needs to be excluded as described [here](https://github.com/Adyen/adyen-ios/issues/291) to be able to make `Any Simulator` builds._

 ### Carthage